AdamBien/porcupine/README.md

 ###Sample output

 Unified thread pool statistics are accessible via injection.
-Individual statistics are injectable with the ´@Dedicated´ qualifier.
+Individual statistics are injectable with the `@Dedicated` qualifier.

 XML statistics